Stephen A. Smith has a habit of shooting himself in the foot, much like his previous comments about Floyd Mayweather avoiding Manny Pacquiao.

 Mayweather duly fought Pacquiao in his next bout and gave Smith a dressing down in an exclusive interview.

-Fast forward to 2021, and Smith put himself in the firing line once again recently when speaking out regarding women fighters.
+Fast forward to 2021, and Smith recently put himself in the firing line when speaking out regarding women fighters.

 Specifically targeting MMA stars on the female side, the commentator ended up offending boxers into the bargain.